jruby/jruby/BUILDING.md

 * Compile JRuby
 * Build `lib/jruby.jar`, needed for running at command line
-* Install the jruby-launcher gem to provide a native 'jruby' executable.

 The environment is now suitable for running Ruby applications.